-“There are few wild places left in the world that provide a refuge for wildlife, rare and endangered plants, centuries-old biological crust, still flowing natural springs, intact geological records, Indigenous cultural sites dating back thousands of years, and an environment where biodiversity—including 660 species of bees—can survive and thrive.
+“There are few wild places left in the world that provide a refuge for wildlife, rare and endangered plants, centuries-old biological crust, still flowing natural springs, intact geological records, and Indigenous cultural sites dating back thousands of years.
 Grand Staircase is one of those places.
-And it is our job—it is up to all of us—to advocate for its protection, preservation, and ability to adapt to climate change and endure for future generations.”
+It is up to all of us to advocate for its protection, preservation, and ability to adapt to climate change and endure for future generations.”
 Sarah Bauman, Executive Director

-- Outreach to Tribes and eight Tribal Listening sessions, for meaningful and authentic tribal input into how the Monument’s land, water, and cultural resources are managed
+- Conducted outreach to Tribes and Pueblos to support eight Tribal Listening sessions designed to increase meaningful conversation and input from Indigenous peoples into how the Monument’s land, water, and cultural resources are managed

-- Working with our conservation partners, tribal representatives, and the Escalante River Watershed Partnership to launch the first Ways of Knowing and Protecting the Land and Water Resources of the Grand Staircase-Escalante region symposium focused, in part, on elevating the importance of Native voices and Indigenous Traditional Ecological Knowledge
+- Worked with the Escalante River Watershed Partnership, Southern Utah University, conservation partners, tribal representatives, and land managers to cohost the Ways of Knowing and Protecting the Land and Water Resources of the Grand Staircase-Escalante Region symposium

 Conservation of Grand Staircase

 “The partnerships and projects we begin today will reinforce the resilience of this complex landscape to climate change and support its critical link for species migrations and habitat connectivity in the Southwest.”
 Kevin Berend, Conservation Programs Manager